-With questionable cash flows amounting to only -3.2% of operating cash flow, FLY Leasing's cash flows look clean.
-Within the questionable cash flow figure plotted in the TTM period above, capital expenditures provided the biggest boost, at 59.8% of cash flow from operations.
-Overall, the biggest drag on FCF also came from other operating activities (which can include deferred income taxes, pension charges, and other one-off items) which represented 10.0% of cash from operations.
+FLY Leasing's issue isn't questionable cash flow boosts, but items in that suspect group that reduced cash flow.
+Within the questionable cash flow figure -- here a negative -- plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) constituted the biggest reversal.
+Overall, the biggest drag on FCF also came from other operating activities (which can include deferred income taxes, pension charges, and other one-off items) which represented 26.5% of cash from operations.

 A Foolish final thought